manjunath-satyamurthy/Neural-Networks-GUI/README.md

 ------------

 Section [3.1.1](#big_picture){reference-type="ref"
-reference="big_picture"} describes the proposed solution as a big picture.
+reference="big_picture") describes the proposed solution as a big picture.
 The solution is a platform that has the potential to be under continuous development, adapting to the changing needs and adding new features.
 The current implementation with the choice of technologies